maliMirkec/personal-website/site/portfolio/irinaandmatej.md

   - type: hero-beta
     title: From Testimonials
     desc: >-
       Here are some kind words about my work from clients.
-Although I collaborated with clients from more than 10 countries, most of them came from **The United States**.
+Although I collaborated with clients from more than 10 countries, most of them came from **The United States** and **Germany**.
   - type: cards-beta
     cta:
       title: Read the testimonial